trimstray/the-practical-linux-hardening-guide/README.md

   > _Security + DevOps: Automatic Server Hardening._

-This project covered a lot of the things in this guide, which can be automated (e.g. setting of grub password or enforcing the permissions of the common directories).
+This project covered some of the things in this guide, which can be automated (e.g. setting of grub password or enforcing the permissions of the common directories).
+It's a good start if you want to make some changes and see how it works from the level of automation tools.

 Project: **[DevSec Hardening Framework](https://dev-sec.io)** + GH repository: **[dev-sec](https://github.com/dev-sec/)**.

 Thanks for [@artem-sidorenko](https://github.com/artem-sidorenko)!

-## Summary

-Okay, let's put together what we were talking about:

 ## Contributing